Creating custom roles

 Use LaunchDarkly teams to manage permissions

-Teams is available to customers on an Enterprise plan.
+Teams are only available to customers on select plans.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 Teams help large organizations to more easily manage their members and access in LaunchDarkly.
 Instead of assigning custom roles to individual members, you can assign a custom role to a team, then add members to the team.
 If you update or add permissions to the team, all the team members inherit those permissions automatically.
 To learn how to add custom roles to a team, read Manage team permissions.